diegorad/MiniLab_3_Relative/README.md

               ```bash
               python3 MiniLab_3_AbsToRelTranslator.py
               ```
         The details of the commands may vary depending on your system.
-If you encounter problems please refer to the [official guide](https://packaging.python.org/en/latest/tutorials/installing-packages/) for further suppont on installing the libraries.
+If you encounter problems please to the [official guide](https://packaging.python.org/en/latest/tutorials/installing-packages/) for further suppont on installing the libraries.
 1. Open Live and enable **MiniLab 3 Rel** as a Control Surface

 	In Live’s Preferences go to the *Link, Tempo & MIDI* tab and select *MiniLab 3 Rel* in the dropdown list of available Control Surfaces.
 As MIDI Input select `Virtual Output`.
 As MIDI Output select `MiniLab3 (MIDI)`.
 In the *Input Ports* configuration the *Track* and *Remote* boxes should be unticked for the `MiniLab3` and ticked for the `Virtual Output`. *Takeover mode* can be set to None.